jubitaneja/artifact-cgo/README.md

 There are certain requirements for different tools and compiler.
-For this, you can either run the `prepare-req.sh` script or follow the instructions for each pre-requisite separately.
+For this, you can either run the `prepare_req.sh` script or follow the instructions for each pre-requisite separately.

 ### Approach 1: Use script